 Each consortium member provides specialized curricula and together, the NDPC addresses all of the National Preparedness Goal's 32 Core Capabilities.

 National Center for Biomedical Research and Training (NCBRT)/LSU

 AWR-230-W A Coordinated Response to Food Emergencies: An Introduction

 The Energetic Materials Research and Testing Center (EMRTC)

 AWR-132-W Understanding and Planning for School Bomb Incidents

-Texas A&M Engineering Extension Service (TEEX) National Emergency Response and Rescue Training Center (NERRTC)
+Texas A&M Engineering Extension Service (TEEX) National Emergency Response and Recovery Training Center (NERRTC)